How new digital regulations affect microbusiness will be unknown territory unless the actual antitrust legislation is passed.

 “In Congress, lawmakers face an increasingly tight window ahead of the 2022 midterms to pass sweeping legislation aimed at curbing alleged antitrust abuses by the tech giants, addressing social media harms, and giving federal enforcers more tools to police the sector.”

 This statement, from the Washington Post, comes after Frances Hougen, known as the Facebook Whistleblower, wrote letters to the SEC regarding the company’s operations.
-Because of it, lawmakers started pushing to have certain legislations passed.
+Because of it, lawmakers started pushing to have certain legislation passed.

 According to The Washington Post there are three key battles to watch for in 2022: